Human-Centered Healthcare Movement — Privacy Policy

 1. Purpose

-This policy outlines the terms under which personal stories are collected and shared by the Human-Centered Healthcare Movement (“the Movement”).
+This policy outlines the terms under which personal stories are collected, reviewed, and shared by the Human-Centered Healthcare Movement (“the Movement”).

-By submitting a story or using our website, you agree to these terms and to our accompanying Privacy Policy.
+By submitting a story or using this website, you agree to these terms and to the accompanying Privacy Policy.

 2. Disclaimer